-We spent the last several months designing and building Nova's investigation engine.
-This post is about the approach we took, the mental models that shaped it, and the trade-offs we made along the way.
+We spent the last several months building Nova's investigation engine around that gap.
+This post is about how we designed it, the models we borrowed from, and the trade-offs we made along the way.

 Every AI agent demo looks the same.
-The model calls a tool, gets a result, responds.
-Ship it.
-Then you try to run it against real infrastructure — and the demo falls apart in ways nobody warned you about.
+The model calls a tool, gets a result, and responds.
+Then you run it against real infrastructure, and the demo falls apart in ways the tutorials never mention.

-We've spent over a year building Nova, an AI agent that operates real infrastructure for real teams.
-Not a chatbot that wraps API calls, but a system that investigates incidents, executes remediations, and composes across dozens of integrations.
-This post is about what we learned — the problems that made us rebuild entire subsystems, and the patterns that survived.
+We have spent over a year building Nova, an AI agent that operates real infrastructure for real teams.
+It is not a chatbot that wraps API calls.
+It investigates incidents, executes remediations, and composes across dozens of integrations.
+This post is about what we learned: the problems that made us rebuild entire subsystems, and the patterns that survived.

-Platform teams carry operational knowledge that doesn't transfer easily.
-The debugging instincts, the service interdependencies, the deployment quirks — they accumulate over years and live in a small number of people's heads.
+Platform teams carry operational knowledge that does not transfer easily.
+The debugging instincts, the service interdependencies, the deployment quirks: they accumulate over years and live in a few people's heads.
 When those people are unavailable, the gap shows.

-We built Nova to encode that operational knowledge into a queryable system.
+We built Nova to put that knowledge into a system you can query.
 This post covers what the architecture looks like and what we learned building AI that actually operates infrastructure.

 Platform engineering represents the natural evolution of DevOps and SRE principles, but it faces a fundamental challenge: how do you scale platform expertise across an entire organization without requiring every developer to become a cloud expert?